NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Reliable Luck.md

 **Prerequisites** Cat's Luck
 * * *
 You have gone well past nine lives to survive danger with surprising regularity.
-You can use [[Feats/Cat's Luck|Cat's Luck]] once per hour, rather than once per day.
+You can use [[Cat's Luck|Cat's Luck]] once per hour, rather than once per day.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*